ivanbelyj/CausalModel/README.md

 - **Block** is a black box, seamlessly integrated into the cause-and-effect relationships of the causal model.
 - A block defines a **block convention** - a set of inputs and outputs, **block references**.
 Inputs refer to external facts for the block, and outputs become factors for facts that follow from the block.
-- A potential implementation of a _block_ is any causal model that satisfies its _convention_.
+- A potential implementation of a block is any causal model that satisfies its convention.
-- The fixation is accompanied by the **blocks resolving**, as a result of which the blocks are replaced by actual facts.
 - A block does not know about the causal model that implement it.
+- The fixation is accompanied by the **blocks resolving**, as a result of which the blocks are treated as actual sets of facts.

 ## Using blocks